Shape Theorems for Poisson Hail on a Bivariate Ground: The Stick Model:

 In general, $F_t$ is not necessarily a RACS.
 However under the light-tailedness assumptions (\ref{eq:ltail}): \begin{lemma} For all finite $t$, $F_t$ is a RACS and

 \end{lemma}

 \begin{proof} The proof is an application of Lemma \ref{lem:L1bound}, which follows the ideas in the proof of Corollary 1 in \cite{MR2865637}.

-The fact that $F_t$ is a RACS follows from the the upper bound branching process constructed for $F_t$ in the proof of Lemma \ref{lem:L1bound}.
+$F_t$ is a RACS as a consequence of the upper bound branching process constructed for $F_t$ in the proof of Lemma \ref{lem:L1bound}.
 This branching process has a.s. finitely many offspring in each generation.
 This implies that all finite $t>0$, only a finite number of RACS $C_{(x,s)}$ may contribute to $F_t$.

 We now prove (\ref{eq:supdiam}).
 First notice that the set $F_t$ does not depend on the heights.
 However we will make use of them in the following way.
 Assume $\s_{(x,t)} = \xi_{(x,t)} = \diam(C_{(x,t)})$.
 We now show that under this assumption,